Madrigal drives in winning run as White Sox beat Rangers 2-1

 TRAINER’S ROOM

 Rangers: LHP Brock Burke (left shoulder surgery) and RHP Demarcus Evans (right lat strain) were reinstated from the 10-day injured list and optioned to Double-A Frisco.
-They are expected to remain at minor league spring training camp in Arizona. … OF David Dahl (shoulder soreness) is “close to full go” and could return after Saturday, manager Chris Woodward said.
+They are expected to remain at minor league spring training camp in Arizona. … OF David Dahl (shoulder soreness) is “close to full go” and could return after Saturday, Woodward said.
 Dahl hasn’t started since Tuesday.

 White Sox: RHP Lance Lynn (strained right trapezius) said he expects to return from the 10-day injured list Friday against Cleveland.
 He has been sidelined since April 18.